Nike-Inc/wingtips/README.md

 <a name="output_and_logging"></a>
 ### Output and Logging

-When `Tracer` completes a span it will log it to a SLF4J logger named `VALID_DTRACE_SPANS` so you can segregate your span information into a separate file if desired.
+When `Tracer` completes a span it will log it to a SLF4J logger named `VALID_WINGTIPS_SPANS` so you can segregate your span information into a separate file if desired.
 The following is an example of log output for a valid span (in this case it is a root span because it does not have a parent span ID):

 ```
-14:02:26.029 [main] INFO  VALID_DTRACE_SPANS - [DISTRIBUTED_TRACING] {"traceId":"8605610726410546456","parentSpanId":"null","spanId":"219182545067377576","spanName":"somespan","sampleable":"true","userId":"null","startTimeNanos":"1445720545485958000","endTimeNanos":"1445720546029474000","timeSpentNanos":"543516000"}
+14:02:26.029 [main] INFO  VALID_WINGTIPS_SPANS - [DISTRIBUTED_TRACING] {"traceId":"8605610726410546456","parentSpanId":"null","spanId":"219182545067377576","spanName":"somespan","sampleable":"true","userId":"null","startTimeEpochMicros":"1445720545485958","durationNanos":"543516000"}
 ```

- If an invalid span is detected due to incorrect usage of `Tracer` then the invalid span will be logged to a SLF4J logger named `INVALID_DTRACE_SPANS`.
+ If an invalid span is detected due to incorrect usage of `Tracer` then the invalid span will be logged to a SLF4J logger named `INVALID_WINGTIPS_SPANS`.
 These specially-named loggers will not be used for any other purpose.

 <a name="mdc_info"></a>
 #### Automatically attaching trace information to all log messages